2026 Federal Tax Brackets: Complete Guide

 The 2026 standard deductions: $16,100 for single, $32,200 for married filing jointly, $16,100 for married separately, $24,150 for head of household.

 About 90% of taxpayers use the standard deduction.
-Only itemize if your mortgage interest, state taxes (capped at $40,400), charitable donations, and medical expenses exceed these amounts.
+Only itemize if your mortgage interest, state and local taxes (SALT, capped at $10,000), charitable donations, and medical expenses exceed these amounts.

 5 Ways to Lower Your Tax Bill

 First, max your 401(k) at $23,500 to reduce taxable income.
 At 22% marginal rate, that saves $5,170.
 Second, use your HSA as a triple tax advantage with a $4,300 limit.
 Third, harvest capital losses to offset gains plus $3,000 of ordinary income.
 Fourth, time your income and deductions around expected bracket changes.
-Fifth, claim all credits including $2,200 child tax credit per qualifying child.
+Fifth, claim all credits including $2,000 child tax credit per qualifying child under 17 (up to $1,700 refundable).

 Capital Gains Tax Rates